dwarvesf/WeAreHiring/README.md

 ### Trip

-We spend 3 to 5 days per quarter to travel around the country to refresh and boost up our productivity.
+We spend 3 to 5 days per quarter to travel around to refresh and boost up our productivity.
 We believe it is better than just stay in the room.

 #### Lagi